Skip to main content

 I have no kitchen job yet - what proof can I use?
 Toggle answer

-Use repeatable habits, not titles: clean-as-you-go, FIFO, labeling, allergen separation, written prep lists.
-Add one real moment from training service where you kept standards during pressure.
+Use repeatable habits, not titles: clean-as-you-go, FIFO, labeling, allergen separation, and written prep lists.
+Add one real moment from training service where you kept standards under pressure.

 Do chefs read cover letters, or is a CV enough?
 Toggle answer

-Many skim fast.
-Your letter should function like a risk check: “Will this person slow the line or protect standards?”
-Keep it short, concrete, and operational.
-If the application asks for a letter, send one.
+Many recruiters skim quickly.
+Your letter needs to work as a risk check: “Will this person slow down the line or help protect standards?”
+Keep it short, concrete, and focused on how you operate.
+If the application requests a letter, always include one.

 Should I mention food safety as an apprentice?
 Toggle answer